-Summer is peak season for water usage in America.
+Summer is the peak season for water usage in America.
 Whether you’re cooling off, watering your plants, or washing your car, the

 gallons quickly add up.
 In fact, the average American family of four uses around four hundred gallons of water a day, but could actually live off about three gallons!